machindo/integro/packages/core/README.md

 ## Lazy loading

 If your server app is large, it may be expensive to initialize it all at once.
-In this case, you can use integro's `lazy()` helper function along with dynamic imports.
+In this case, you can use integro's `unwrap()` helper function along with dynamic imports.

 ```ts
 // artists.ts